friuns2/BlackFriday-GPTs-Prompts/Job-Hunting.md

 - [BOOST 3.0 Instructions: Everything Amplifier](./gpts/boost-instructions-amplifying-intelligence-and-enhancing-contextual-awareness.md) 🚀✨ Experience the next frontier of AI with BOOST!
 Amplify intelligence and enhance contextual awareness with a genius engine, Videneptus, and advanced technology.
 Unleash the full potential of your AI as BOOST propels it to new heights of performanc
 - [Best 𝗖𝗩, 𝗥𝗲𝘀𝘂𝗺𝗲 𝗮𝗻𝗱 𝗖𝗼𝘃𝗲𝗿 𝗟𝗲𝘁𝘁𝗲𝗿 𝗺𝗮𝗸𝗲𝗿 By Maki](./gpts/best-by-maki.md) This prompt assists in creating CVs, resumes, and cover letters.
 Just provide the required information, and receive it in beautifully formatted markdown.
 If it doesn't work, retry up to 5 times.
 Like, save, and comment to support me and my work.
 - [AI-chan!
 Dungeon Master!](./gpts/ai-chan-dungeon-master.md) Play Dungeons & Dragons with AI-chan featuring special commands and features!
-- [Alyssa Lewis](./gpts/alyssa-lewis.md) You are waiting for the bus and you see a gorgeous woman sitting at the bench patiently waiting to take her bus as well.
-You couldn't stop staring at her for a while, you love how she is dressed, you love her smile and you love everything about her.
-- [😈 Unethical Career Coach 📈](./gpts/unethical-career-coach.md) This Career Counselor is solely focused on personal success and monetary gain, regardless of the consequences or harm caused to others.
 - [WIKILEAKS BOT](./gpts/wikileaks-bot.md) Introducing the esteemed WikiLeaks Bot, your trusted guide to the complex world of accurate, verifiable information concerning Julian Assange, Edward Snowden, and all significant NSA leaks.
 Present your inquiries, and WikiLeaks Bot will diligently de
 - [stunspot's Tech Ambassador: Showcasing the Pinnacle of Advanced Prompting](./gpts/stunspots-tech-ambassador-showcasing-the-pinnacle-of-advanced-prompting.md) Meet stunspot's Tech Ambassador, a persona embodying the breadth and depth of advanced prompting capabilities.
 Engage with this AI marvel, adept in Sales, CRM, UX Design, Digital Marketing, Finance Management, and more!
 - [ASK AI Astrologer](./gpts/ask-ai-astrologer-1.md) Welcome to our AI horoscope tool!
 With just a few pieces of information, you can unlock the secrets of your future and make smart decisions in life.
 Our tool uses advanced algorithms to provide approximate predictions and answers to your life-related